allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 ## The prototype
 I will not be original here — for the first prototype version the REST API sounds like something reasonable.
 Do we care about other infrastructure at the moment?
 Persistence?
 No!
-In the previous commits a map-based persistence is used for unit tests and this solution is good enough to start with.
+In the previous commits a map-based persistence layer is used for unit tests and this solution is good enough to start with.
 As long as the system is not restarted, of course.

 What is important at this stage?
-We are introducing A-P-I — this is a separate layer, so it is crucial to ensure that domain classes are not exposed to the outside world — and that we do not introduce dependency to API into the domain.
+We are introducing an A-P-I — this is a separate layer, so it is crucial to ensure that domain classes are not exposed to the outside world — and that we do not introduce a dependency on the API into the domain.

 ```kotlin
 package eu.kowalcze.michal.arch.clean.example.api